 - On the books is a piece of equipment recorded at $40,000.
 Most lay people believe the equipment is worth $40,000.
 But in actuality, GAAP requires that such items be recorded at historical cost, which is the price that the company originally paid for the item.
 A trained accountant will highlight this and point you to the detailed fixed asset register to determine the date of purchase and its purchase price, including all the associated costs for installation, etc.

 - A company provides stock options to employees.
 Are the options expenses to the company?
 Are they income to the employee?
 What is the cost of an option?
-Currently stock options are not recorded on financial statements, and are not income to recipients until they are executed.
+Currently, stock options are not recorded on financial statements, and are not income to recipients until they are executed.
 This can be a substantial hidden asset in determining an individual’s worth and/or his ability to pay.
-Because of the “hidden nature”, stock options are currently under scrutiny in the corporate financial world.
+Because of their “hidden nature”, stock options are currently under scrutiny in the corporate financial world.

 - Patents and copyrights are also recorded as an asset.
 Again, a forensic accountant will identify the parameters used in recording this asset on the books.
-Also, certain forensic accountant may also have the ability to value the intangible asset.
+Also, certain forensic accountants may also have the ability to value the intangible asset.

 - A furniture store makes a sale today and takes a deposit.
 If the product is ordered and delivered in two months, when does the company “book the sale”?